UNdot33K/ScriptKiddie_AV/README.md

-So what's new: this version makes full use of the "WinMerge" which seems to me it's an amazing tool for the job, you can use it and literally make a manual compare of two files in less than a few seconds!! , (many times faster than the cmp.exe can do).
+So what's new: this version makes full use of the "WinMerge" which seems to me it's an amazing tool for the job, you can use it and literally make a manual compare of two files in less than a few seconds!! , (many times faster than the CMP.exe can do).

 CMP still is needed, as it informs you if there are any differences for you to check, then the script will ask you if you want to see the differences and it will automatically